R-V-library/BasicBrickBreaker/README.md

 The game ends when a player loses all his lives.

 ## Running the game
-The file can be downloaded from Github free of charge.
+The file can be downloaded from Github free of charge. <br>
 Simply download the file found under:
 [Game file](../../tree/master)
 Play the game online by uploading the file to: